Acupuncture for Pain

 Is Acupuncture Painful?

 Not to most people.
 You can be scared of needles and still tolerate acupuncture treatments, with minimal anguish.
 The needles are significantly smaller than the kind you are used to at the doctors office.
+You may feel a little sting when they are going in, but that is it.
+Many people do not feel them at all.

 Common Conditions Treated at Smart Pain Solutions